 It’s essential to get the agreement set out in writing and ensure it’s clear to everyone whether it’s a long or short-term loan, or a gift.
 Also, agree when repayments will start, if applicable.

-Buy with a mate
+Buy with a friend

-Buying with a mate can be a brilliant idea.
+Buying with a friend can be a brilliant idea.
 You can combine your savings for the deposit and your joint income will boost how much money you can borrow with a mortgage.
 If you’re going to do it, find a good independent financial advisor to help you find a specialist mortgage.